• Skip to primary navigation

 1 ½ cups heavy whipping cream

 • In a large bowl, combine half of the cooled lemon curd (set aside the other half in the fridge) and all of the mascarpone cheese.
 Whisk until fully combined and smooth.
+Do not overmix or the mascarpone will become gritty.

 1 ½ cups lemon curd, 1 lb mascarpone cheese